Blood and bone marrow stem cell donation

-For the donation you'll have a catheter (thin, plastic tube) placed in a vein in your arm.
+For the donation, you'll have a thin, plastic tube (catheter) placed in a vein in your arm.
 If the veins in your arms are too small or have thin walls, you may need to have a catheter put in a larger vein in your neck, chest or groin.
 This rarely causes side effects, but complications that can occur include air trapped between your lungs and your chest wall (pneumothorax), bleeding, and infection.
-During the donation, you might feel lightheaded or have chills, numbness or tingling around the mouth, and cramping in your hands.
+During the donation, you might feel lightheaded or have chills, numbness or tingling around your mouth, and cramping in your hands.
 These will go away after the donation.

 How you prepare

 If you want to donate stem cells, you can talk to your doctor or contact the National Marrow Donor Program, a federally funded nonprofit organization that keeps a database of volunteers who are willing to donate.